SerKnight/sdk_readme_template/README.md

 ---
 ## Custom Connections

 Custom Connections are a Xero [premium option](https://developer.xero.com/documentation/oauth2/custom-connections) used for building M2M integrations to a single organisation.
-A custom connection uses OAuth2.0's [`client_credentis`](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) grant which eliminates the step of exchanging the temporary code for a token set.
+A custom connection uses OAuth 2.0's [`client_credentials`](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) grant which eliminates the step of exchanging the temporary code for a token set.

 To use this SDK with a Custom Connections:
 ```